Getting Started with Chalk

 one of its own commands, and when it runs, it

-both runs the Docker operation you wanted, and it does its data
+both runs the Docker operation you wanted, and does its data

 collection and marking when appropriate.